digitalworlds/JavaForQuest/README.md

 1. Go to File -> Project Structure -> SDK Location and click on the Gradle Settings.
 2. Set Gradle JDK to 1.8
-3. File -> Invalidate Caches
+3. File -> Invalidate Caches and click on Invalidate and Restart

 ### Gradle sync failed: NDK Not Configured